ibm-cloud-docs/bare-metal/bm-about-custom-image-templates.md

 - Logical Volume Management (LVM) not supported
 - Custom and non-IBM kernels not supported
 - CentOS with UEFI not supported
+- Control panels (for example cPanel and Plesk) are not supported
+- R1Soft Backup Agent isn't supported for image capture

+Any software (for example MySQL) that maintains its own internal password files and database stays unmodified on provision.
+Access to the software on a provisioned server from the image uses the same username and passwords as the source server that the image was created from.
+{: important}

 ## Next steps
 {: #next-steps-bm-custom-image}